brandonleedev404/northstar-devops-interview/challenges/pulse-check.md

 ## Scope

 Work in `app/server.py, tests/`.
-Start here and keep your solution on the same branch for the following stages.
-Add validation for this stage and record results in `SOLUTION.md`.
+Complete this challenge if it is the one specified in your invitation email.
+Other challenges are not prerequisites; address existing defects only when needed for the acceptance criteria below.
+Add validation and record results in `SOLUTION.md`.
 The checkpoint contains starter material, not completed solutions.

 ## Acceptance criteria